adamant/adamant.language.reference/src/ideas.md

 ### Operator Partial Order

 Instead of having a total order of precedence on the operators, have only a partial order.
 So if two operators had no relative precedence, it would be an error to use them without disambiguating parentheses.
-An example of where this could be helpful is the "`xor`" operator.
+An example of where this could be helpful is the "`xor`" operator (see "`xor`" Operator idea).
+Note that this may not be a true partial order.
+Rather precedence may be a DAG.
+For example, if library "A" declares an operator to be higher precedence than equality and library "B" declares one to be lower precedence than equality, that doesn't mean the two operators should have a relative precedence.

+### "`xor`" Operator

+Use "`xor`" as the logical exclusive or operator.
 It could have no precedence relative to the "`and`" and "`or`" operators.
 It is unlikely anyone would know the precedence of it.
-In fact, there may be disagreement about the correct precedence.
+In fact, there may be disagreement about the correct precedence. *This has been omitted from the language for now to avoid imposing a precedence relative to the "`and`" and "`or`" operators before operator partial ordering is supported.

 ### Dot Product and Cross Product Operators